 The early purple orchids are faded and wizened.
 Early, and for some time the only orchid.
 Tway-blades are budding and today I saw the first green-white buds of butterfly orchid.
 There are lesser redpoll calling, often in flight.
 They seem restless birds and I hear but do not see them.
 During the last week there were two splendid days when the sun was bright and the escarpment flora reflected it.
 Rock roses full-open to the sun, translucent.
 Now the day is cool and fresh, rain in the air.
 How will the flowers respond?

 At this season the Scout Scar escarpment looks stunning.
-The limestone flora of the cliff-face has been blossoming for several weeks and now the flowers are fresh and abundant.
+The limestone flora began to show several weeks ago and now the flowers are fresh and abundant.
 The cliff face is rich with hoary rock rose, the pale yellow flowers opening to the bright sun.
 There are dense clumps of flowers right on the cliff edge, mingling with tall stems of blue moor grass.
 Close to the cliff-edge is common rock rose, slightly later to flower and today shot through with sunlight.
 I found a patch of kidney vetch and there’s horseshoe-vetch too.

 I was taking every opportunity to put together a photographic archive of the flora of the verge at Ghyll Brow.
 I was enjoying the discovery of fresh flowers and their beauty, the sharp contrasts of colour, the intricacy of structure.
 In the cold and windy weather I'm always looking out for butterflies and bees, for our essential pollinators.
 This morning I was struck by the sheer abundance of forget-me-not , and all the emergent flowers amongst them..
 If only I had taken one last photograph.